-"I" Incomplete: "I" indicates that the student who is performing satisfactory work is unable to meet full course requirements for nonacademic reasons, circumstances beyond the control of student or instructor.
+"I" Incomplete: An incomplete grade indicates the student who is performing satisfactory work is unable to meet full course requirements for nonacademic reasons, circumstances beyond the control of the student or instructor.
 An "I" is recorded until the final grade is established.
 The incomplete is assigned only after the student has made arrangements with the instructor for fulfilling the course requirements.
-An "I" must be removed within one semester, or it will automatically become an "F." Extraordinary circumstances may merit an appeal for extension of time.
-Extensions of time must be requested by the instructor and approved by the Office of Academic Affairs.
+An "I" must be resolved by the end of the third week of the subsequent semester, or the incomplete grade will automatically become an "F." If a grade of "I" is received in any course that is a prerequisite to other courses, then the student must complete the required prerequisite and receive a satisfactory final grade to be eligible to enroll in the next level course.